 I am a Counselling Psychologist in Cape Town registered with the HPCSA.
 My practice is based in N1 City Mews, in Goodwood.
 I completed my undergraduate degree as well as my honours degree at Rhodes University.
 I then did my Masters Degree at University of Fort Hare, and my internship at University of the Western Cape.

 Together with my interest in working with trauma, I also have an interest in working from an African perspective influenced by cultural and spiritual factors.
 The aim is to combine western and African approaches in psychology, as often times these models are used separately.
-This is to attempt to bridge a gap that is formed between African cultures and traditions and mainstream psychology.
-This is accomplished by showing an interest in people who have received a traditional/spiritual calling, and who struggle to effectively manage the demands and intraquicy of the spiritual world with mental illness.
-I accomplish this by giving special attention to cultural rituals and believes and incorporate them in psychology to develop the best effective form of treatment to persons who have a spiritual calling.
+This is to attempt to bridge a gap that is formed between African cultures, traditions, religions and mainstream psychology.
+As individuals we have our own identities.
+Sometimes our cultures and identities clash.
+This can create a lot of hurt, stress and broken relationships.
+Then one needs to start a journey of self-discovery and healing, and shift in life balance.
+This transition may be challenging to handle and people can suffer from adjustment difficulties.